Skip to Content

 Things To Do At and Near LINQ Las Vegas

-The renovated gaming floor at LINQ has a modern feel and clearly aims to attract a younger clientele.
+The renovated gaming floor at LINQ has a modern, energetic feel and clearly aims to attract a younger clientele.

-Grab a Frozen Bailey’s at O’Shea’s: If it’s a delicious beverage you seek, look no further than this option.
-Best described as a Bailey’s flavored malt that also offers intoxicating value, this frozen concoction is the perfect way to ease into the day after a late night of rambunctiousness.
+Grab a Frozen Bailey’s at O’Shea’s: Best described as a Bailey’s-flavored malt that also delivers intoxicating value, this frozen concoction is the perfect way to ease into the day after a late night of rambunctiousness.

-Grab a Cocktail at Carnaval Court: Sitting atop my list of top things to do at LINQ is visiting Carnaval Court, a lively Mardi Gras themed bar situated between LINQ and Harrah’s.
-The party-like atmosphere at Carnaval Court is amplified by live music which is frequently offered.
+Grab a Cocktail at Carnaval Court: Carnaval Court is a lively Mardi Gras themed bar tucked between LINQ and Harrah’s.
+The party-like atmosphere at Carnaval Court is amplified by free live music shows.

-The bartenders, “Flippy” in particular, make the experience memorable with their bottle-flipping flair and acrobatic pours which amount to a free show for patrons.
+The bartenders, “Flippy” in particular, make the experience memorable with their bottle-flipping flair and acrobatic pours, which is a free show in and of itself.

 Linq's pool with hotel tower and High Roller in the background